ahtakoru/uavcontrol/README.md

-# uavcontrol
-UAV Control Design and Closed-Loop Stability Analysis Toolbox
+# A Quadrotor UAV Closed-Loop Stability Analysis Toolbox

 Based on the paper: